Qlien/PyMusicMaker/README.md

 # PyMusicMaker
-Simple daw like music maker made in Python.
+Simple tracker like music maker made in Python.

 PyMusicMaker allows to make melodies by combining sounds made in various plugins, and then save them as real sounds.